-Kidney transplantation is an effective treatment option for advanced chronic kidney disease (CKD) and end-stage renal disease (ESRD), as it improves quality of life and increases patient survival in comparison to dialysis. ^{1,2,3,4} Decline in growth rate is a common complication in children with CKD, and poor growth can indicate disease severity and be associated with substantial morbidity and mortality.
-3 Kidney transplantation can prevent and improve growth failure, particularly in young children under six years of age. ^{2,3}
+Kidney transplantation is an effective treatment option for advanced chronic kidney disease (CKD) and end stage renal disease (ESRD), as it improves quality of life and increases patient survival in comparison to dialysis.
+Decline in growth rate is a common complication in children with CKD, and poor growth can indicate disease severity and be associated with substantial morbidity and mortality.
+Kidney transplantation can prevent and improve growth failure, particularly in young children under six years of age.

 Determining candidates for kidney transplantation requires a multidisciplinary care team approach and careful consideration of the individual's unique situation.
-In the pediatric patient population, preemptive kidney transplantation is the most preferred treatment option for ESRD, due to decreased mortality rates and better health-related outcomes compared to dialysis.
-Preemptive or primary transplantation, in which kidney transplantation is the first line of treatment for ESRD, typically involves a transplant from a living donor related to the patient.
+In the pediatric patient population, preemptive kidney transplantation proves to be the most successful treatment option for ESRD, due to having the highest graft survival rates and the lowest mortality rates.
+Preemptive or primary transplantation is when kidney transplantation is the first treatment for ESRD and typically involves a transplant from a living donor related to the patient.
+Preemptive kidney transplantation is also an optimal treatment option because it allows patients to receive treatment before side effects and potential medical complications arise from dialysis.

-According to the 2020 Kidney Disease: Improving Global Outcomes (KDIGO) clinical practice guidelines regarding the evaluation and management of kidney transplant candidates, it is recommended that the cause of ESRD be determined, when possible, in order to be better informed of risks and management for patients following kidney transplantation.5 According to the North American Pediatric Renal Trials and Collaborate Studies (NAPRTCS) registry from 1987 to 2017, 30% of pediatric kidney transplant recipients have primary diagnoses that involve congenital anomalies of the kidney and urinary tract, such as renal dysplasia, renal aplasia, renal, hypoplasia, and obstructive uropathy.2 Additional underlying etiologies for pediatric kidney transplant recipients include hereditary kidney disease, reflux nephropathy, pyelonephritis, interstitial nephritis, hemolytic uremic syndrome, and acquired glomerular disease, such as focal segmental glomerulosclerosis and lupus nephritis.^{2,4}
+According to the 2020 Kidney Disease: Improving Global Outcomes (KDIGO) clinical practice guidelines regarding the evaluation and management of kidney transplant candidates, it is recommended that the cause of ESRD be determined, when possible, in order to be better informed of risks and management for patients following kidney transplantation.
+According to the North American Pediatric Renal Trials and Collaborate Studies (NAPRTCS) registry from 1987 to 2017, 30% of pediatric kidney transplant recipients have primary diagnoses that involve congenital anomalies of the kidney and urinary tract, such as renal dysplasia, renal aplasia, renal, hypoplasia, and obstructive uropathy.
+Additional underlying etiologies for pediatric kidney transplant recipients include hereditary kidney disease, reflux nephropathy, pyelonephritis, interstitial nephritis, hemolytic uremic syndrome, and acquired glomerular disease, such as focal segmental glomerulosclerosis and lupus nephritis.